Gallery Intern - Winter & Spring 2020

 10-20 hours per week (flexible), Monday - Friday, with a minimum 3-month commitment.

-must be enrolled in an undergraduate or graduate degree program,
+must be enrolled in an undergraduate degree program,

 preferably in a visual arts or arts administration program.